Who Will Be My Advisor?

 Will the Person I Meet With During Orientation Be My Advisor for All My Years at WKU?

 It is possible but more than likely the answer is no. Your advisor during orientation may not be your academic advisor when you enter WKU.
-With thousands of students and multiple orientations scheduled each year, faculty and professional staff advisors participate in certain ATP sessions.
-This means you may end up with another advisor as your permenant advisor.
+With thousands of students and multiple orientations scheduled each year, faculty and professional staff advisors participate in certain Topper Orientation Program (TOP) sessions.
+This means you may end up with another advisor as your permanent advisor.

 How Often Am I Required to meet with an Advisor?

-WKU Students will meet with an advisor twice an academic year (once in the fall and once in the spring) until they have reached 90 hours and have an application for graduation on file in the Office of the Registrar.
+WKU Students will meet with an advisor twice an academic year (once in the fall and once in the spring).
 During these meetings you should be prepared to talk about course selection, career direction, study abroad, internships, and anything else you think is important when it comes to your success at WKU.